-In a recent announcement, a Code Search and Navigation tool named Sourcegraph was declared Open Source.
-As it makes navigating through Source Code much more convenient, the tool itself going Open Source is definitely a big plus for developers!
+Last year, the Code Search and Navigation tool ‘Sourcegraph‘ was declared Open Source.
+As it makes navigating through Source Code much more convenient, the tool itself going Open Source was definitely a big plus for developers!

 We’ve looked into its features and also tried to find out how it can be so helpful for developers who are used to navigate through code hosts like GitHub, GitLab and others quite regularly.

 Now, with its new 3.10 release, let us take a look at how it helps and what’s new.